 Protect Your Cat’s Eyes

-Eye trauma is the leading cause of corneal ulcers in cats, which means that protecting their eyes is a must.
+Eye trauma is the leading cause of corneal ulcers in cats, so protecting their eyes is a must.
 Always supervise your cat when going outside.
 Plus, it's best to avoid dangerous areas such as bushy places and unclean spaces.

 Store Chemicals Away Safely

 Always keep your cat away from toxic chemicals.
 Start by choosing a dedicated space for household chemicals.
-Next, secure it in a way that your cat won't be able to access it.
+Next, secure it so your cat can't access it.

 Clean Your Cat’s Eyes

-We recommend checking your cat's eyes weekly to look for possible debris, discharge, or dirt.
+We recommend checking your cat's eyes weekly for debris, discharge, or dirt.
 When there's any present, wipe it away with a soft, damp cloth.
 Do this slowly.

 “Your cat’s eyes are delicate, and keeping them safe is one of the many ways we can show our love.”